ovh/terraform-provider-ovh/README.md

 If you wish to test the provider from the local version you just built, you can try the following method.

-First install the terraform provider binary into your local plugin repository:
+First install the Terraform Provider binary into your local plugin repository:

 ```sh
 # Set your target environment (OS_architecture): linux_amd64, darwin_amd64...